 We are in a very interesting moment in human history.
-A few days ago, an important news story informed us that CO2 emissions have reached the highest level ever in the lives of humans.
-We’re sure that you already know about the five huge plastic islands in the ocean and that NASA has announced that it seems we’ve reached a point where the melting of Antarctica is irreversible.
+A few days ago, an important news story informed that CO2 emissions have reached the highest level ever in the lives of humans.
+There are five huge plastic islands in the ocean and that NASA has announced that it seems we’ve reached a point where the melting of Antarctica is irreversible.

 Your trip to Cusco may be the perfect moment to think about how we human beings lost our connection not just with our land but also with our own food.
 Andean culture will help you to understand better what is going on and also give you the opportunity to do something about it step by step, little by little.